hugojosefson/46elks-api-suggestion/README.md

 This is work in progress.
 Not even a draft yet.

+In this git repo, I'm also implementing an example API proxy which conforms to REST with [hal+json](http://phlyrestfully.readthedocs.org/en/latest/halprimer.html).

 Written by Hugo Josefson <hugo@josefson.org>.

 If you have further suggestions, or like to discuss any change here, feel free to make a [Pull Request](https://github.com/hugojosefson/46elks-api-suggestion/pulls) or file an [Issue](https://github.com/hugojosefson/46elks-api-suggestion/issues) on this repo!